-THE SECOND EPISTLE OF ST. PAUL TO THE CORINTHIANS
+THE SECOND LETTER OF ST. PAUL TO THE CORINTHIANS

 The Second Letter of St. Paul to the Corinthians follows his First Letter and precedes his Letter to the